uncertainfutures/uncertainfutures.github.io/_theory/PRIM.md

   - >
     Bryant BP, Lempert RJ (2010) <a href="https://dx.doi.org/10.1016/j.techfore.2009.08.002">Thinking inside the box: A participatory, computer-assisted approach to scenario discovery.</a> Technological Forecasting and Social Change, 77(1), 34–49. doi:10.1016/j.techfore.2009.08.002
 examples:
+  - Boxes are shown in a <a href="../examples/guillaume-2015">simple flood demonstration problem</a> answering the question "Will regular flooding of ecological assets occur?"
   - Examples are provided using EMA Workbench in its <a href="https://emaworkbench.readthedocs.io/en/latest/indepth_tutorial/open-exploration.html#Scenario-Discovery">documentation</a> and on the <a href="https://waterprogramming.wordpress.com/2015/08/05/scenario-discovery-in-python/">waterprogramming blog</a> (with comparison with CART)
 ---